Chordian/sidfactory2/README.md

 ## Changelog

+- Added: An option to set the emulation sample rate to a user defined value (Thanks to Tammo Hinrichs)
+- Fixed: reSID won't output a click anymore when launching SID Factory II or loading/saving files (Thanks to Tammo Hinrichs)

 ### Build 20211230

 - Added: You can now add labels for song list rows.
 Left-click to edit a label.